-I. MINNESOTA TRANSFER CURRICULUM (MnTC)/ GENERAL EDUCATION REQUIREMENTSMINIMUM of 41 CREDITS Note that a course may meet more than one MnTC Goal requirement but its credits are only counted towards the degree once.
+ı .
+MINNESOTA TRANSFER CURRICULUM (MnTC)/ GENERAL EDUCATION REQUIREMENTSMINIMUM of 41 CREDITS Note that a course may meet more than one MnTC Goal requirement but its credits are only counted towards the degree once.
 GOAL 1: COMMUNICATION GOAL 2 is fulfilled when all other MnTC goals for this plan are completed.
-GOAL 3: NATURAL SCIENCES GOAL 4: MATHEMATICAL/LOGICAL REASONING minimum of 3 CR Any course that meets MnTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: POLS 1615, Introduction to American Government, 3 cr COMM 1337, Social Media, 3 cr GOAL 6: THE HUMANITIES AND FINE ARTS Goal 7: HUMAN DIVERSITY To be met by a course taken in Goal 3, 5, or 6.
+GOAL 3: NATURAL SCIENCES GOAL 4: MATHEMATICAL/LOGICAL REASONING minimum of 3 CR Any course that meets MnTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: POLS 1615, Introduction to American Government, 3 cr COMM 1337, Social Media, 3 cr GOAL 6: THE HUMANITIES AND FINE ARTSminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 6 ART 1290, Media Arts, 3 cr Goal 7: HUMAN DIVERSITY To be met by a course taken in Goal 3, 5, or 6.
 Goal 8: GLOBAL PERSPECTIVE To be met by a course taken in Goal 3, 5, or 6.
 Goal 9: Ethic & Civic Responsibility Goal 10: People & Environment